momoover/ridge-detector/README.md

 [3] Sato, Yoshinobu, et. al. "Three-dimensional multi-scale line filter for segmentation and visualization of curvilinear structures in medical images."
 Medical Image Analysis, 2(2), pp. 143-168, 1998.

 This Python implementation offers a multi-scale adaptation of the ImageJ ridge detection [plugin](https://imagej.net/Ridge_Detection).
-It is more accuracy than the ImageJ plugin and faster than another Python [ridge-detection](https://pypi.org/project/ridge-detection/) package.
+The detection is more accuracy compared to the ImageJ plugin (in almost all cases we have tested :)) and faster than another Python implementation [ridge-detection](https://pypi.org/project/ridge-detection/).

 ## Installation